250 Comments

 And because he surrounds himself with sycophants, nobody's going to explain it to him.

-tom simons's avatar
+tom maine's avatar

 I dearly hope that when Trump leaves this life that he finds himself in the Heavenly realm he can't possibly imagine now but unconsciously craves.
 Wouldn't that be great?
 Of course he won't have deserved it, but then...